Arakcheev and Khudyakov case

-The Arakcheev and Khudyakov case is a criminal case against two officers of Dzerzhinsky division of Internal Troops of the Ministry of Internal Affairs of Russian Federation, Sergey Arakcheev and Evgeny Khudyakov, for allegedly killing three residents of the village Lacha Varandy (Chechen Republic): Said Jangulbaev, Abdulla Dzhambekov and Nazhmuddin Khasanov.
+The Arakcheev and Khudyakov case was a criminal case against two officers of Dzerzhinsky division of Internal Troops of the Ministry of Internal Affairs of the Russian Federation, Sergey Arakcheev and Evgeny Khudyakov, for allegedly killing three residents of the village Lacha Varandy (Chechen Republic): Said Jangulbaev, Abdulla Dzhambekov and Nazhmuddin Khasanov.

 The case received special attention because the accused were fully acquitted twice of the claimed crimes in courts of law, only to have both verdicts revoked on formal grounds.
-According to Arakcheev and his defenders, the case is politically motivated.
+According to Arakcheev and his defenders, the case was politically motivated.
 Many of the case's political and media commentators see it as a Russian analogue of the Dreyfus affair.

 Personal background

 At the time of the incident, Sergey Vladimirovich Arakcheev (born on 6 July 1981) was a lieutenant, being graduated in 2002.
 From 20 June 2002 till 3 March 2003 Arakcheev was serving as a commander of an engineering company of military unit 3186, stationed in Grozny, Chechen Republic, Russia.
 The unit's main task was to clear mines from a road.

 Arakcheev cleared over 25 explosive devices.
 He was a cavalier of the medal "For Military Valour" and "Medal of Suvorov".
 He had no previous criminal record and was positively characterized by his military superiors.

 Evgeny Sergeevich Khudyakov (born on 26 January 1978) was a first lieutenant graduated in 2001, and the commander of a motorized rifle company of military unit 3186.
 Like Arakcheev, he had no previous criminal record and was positively characterized by his military superiors; he had several distinction awards.